Robust High-speed Running for Quadruped Robots via Deep Reinforcement Learning: Introduction

+\textit{Problem Statement and Contribution:} In this work, we focus on the challenging locomotion problem of high-speed running under significant disturbances in the form of added loads and terrain variability.
+Addressing both speed and robustness together in the same framework is difficult due to the trade-off that must occur between speed and maximum load-carrying capability.
+Concurrent work has studied locomotion at various velocities, for example with maximum 1.2 $m/s$ on ANYmal in~\cite{hwangbo2019anymal}, and 3.75 $m/s$ on Mini-Cheetah in~\cite{ji2022concurrent} without disturbances.
+Robustness to environmental conditions or robot mass was also studied on A1 in\cite{kumar2021rma}, however the maximum velocity was 0.35 $m/s$.
+In contrast, we make significant advances in combining both of these areas, achieving 2 $m/s$ with a 5 $kg$ load representing 42\% of the nominal robot mass while bounding with a natural gait.
+To the best of our knowledge, this is the highest velocity and load combination so far demonstrated on A1.

-\textit{Contribution:} In contrast to the previously discussed works in learning quadruped locomotion, in this work we propose learning fast running controllers directly in Cartesian space, where the policy chooses desired end effector positions for each quadruped leg.
+We present a framework for learning fast and robust running controllers directly in Cartesian space, where the policy chooses desired end effector positions for each quadruped leg.
 Joint torques are then computed with Cartesian space PD control.
 This action space provides more structure than learning in joint space, including a more obvious action mapping for the agent, yet avoids biases introduced from trajectory generators.
-Results show benefits from this approach include: \begin{itemize} \item little needed reward shaping, and thus much improved sample efficiency \item the emergence of high-speed, robust, and natural gaits such as bounding and galloping \item ease of sim-to-sim transfer, where the quadruped runs at speeds significantly outperforming model-based approaches, even when carrying loads over 80\% of the nominal quadruped mass \end{itemize}
+Force control and Cartesian space control have previously been successfully used for legged robots in both purely model-based control methods \cite{dicarlo2018mpc,bellicoso2018dynamic,kim2019highly,sombolestan2021adaptive} as well as when combined together with learning approaches for stance-control~\cite{yang2022fast,xie2021glide}.
+Since such methods show robustness to rough terrains, we believe that adopting this idea to more vanilla learning approaches helps to retain this robustness property, without over-specifying or biasing the solution.
+Results show benefits from this approach include: \begin{itemize} \item minimal needed reward shaping \item improved sample efficiency even under significant model uncertainty \item the emergence of high-speed, robust, and natural gaits such as bounding and galloping \item robust bounding over various terrains and adaptability to unknown loads of up to 5kg ($42\%$ of the robot's mass) \end{itemize}

 The rest of this paper is organized as follows.
-Section~\ref{sec:background} provides background details on the robot model and reinforcement learning.
+Section~\ref{sec:background} provides background details on reinforcement learning.
 Section~\ref{sec:method} describes our design choices and training set up for learning fast and robust dynamic locomotion in Cartesian space.
-Section~\ref{sec:result} shows results from learning our controller, sim-to-sim transfer, and comparison with other approaches, and a brief conclusion is given in Section~\ref{sec:conclusion}.
+Section~\ref{sec:result} shows results from learning our controller, sim-to-sim and sim-to-real transfers, and comparison with other approaches.
+Lastly, a brief conclusion is given in Section~\ref{sec:conclusion}.